Kevinnt123/PL-SQL-Oracle-Database-Capstone-Project_29259/README.md

 ✅ Suppliers (1) to Payments (A single Supplier will receive many Payments over the life of the business relationship.)

+✅ Product to Supplier: (One supplier can provide many products.)

 # Entity-Relationship Diagram 🔷

 Supplier Payment and Delivery Monitoring System - ER diagram